-Except under the special conditions described in this policy, a student must provide written consent before the school may disclose personally identifiable information from the student's education records.
+Except under the special conditions described in this policy, a student must provide written consent each time before a school may disclose personally identifiable information from the student's education records.
 The written consent must:

 - State the purpose of the disclosure,

 - Specify the records that may be disclosed,

 - Identify the party or class of parties to whom the disclosure may be made, and

 - Be signed and dated.